techverseh-star/TechverseHub/replit.md

 - Solution explanations

 ### Projects
-Real-world projects for each language:
+Real-world projects for each language with:
-- Beginner: CLI tools, simple apps
-- Intermediate: APIs, databases, web servers
-- Advanced: Full-stack apps, distributed systems
+- LeetCode-style split-view interface
+- Description, concepts, and step-by-step guide on left
+- Monaco editor with code execution on right
+- AI-powered hints and debugging
+- Show/hide solution functionality

 ## Required Setup